mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Use of the same `sender_data_secret` and ciphertext sample more than once risks compromising sender data protection by reusing an AEAD (key, nonce) pair.
 For example, in many AEAD schemes, reusing a key and nonce reveals the exclusive OR of the two plaintexts.
-Assuming that the AEAD acts as a PRF, if L bits are sampled, the odds of two ciphertext samples being identical is roughly 2<sup>-L/2</sup>, i.e., the birthday bound.
+Assuming the ciphertext output of the AEAD algorithm is indistinguishable from random data (i.e., the AEAD is AE1-secure in the phrasing of {{NAN}}), the odds of two ciphertext samples being identical is roughly 2<sup>-L/2</sup>, i.e., the birthday bound.

-The AEAD algorithms for ciphersuites defined in this document provide this property; the size of the sample depends on the ciphersuite's hash function, but in all cases, the probability of collision is no more than 2<sup>-128</sup>.
+The AEAD algorithms for ciphersuites defined in this document all provide this property.
+The size of the sample depends on the ciphersuite's hash function, but in all cases, the probability of collision is no more than 2<sup>-128</sup>.
-Any future ciphersuite MUST use an AEAD algorithm is a PRF, especially with regard to the first `KDF.Nh` bytes of its ciphertext output.
+Any future ciphersuite MUST use an AE1-secure AEAD algorithm.

 ## Confidentiality of Group Metadata